imse440/imse440.github.io/syllabus/syllabus.md

 **Exam-specific rules**

-- In an exam you shall work alone.
+- In an exam, you shall work alone.
 You may *not* receive (or give) any help from another person or unauthorized resource.
 - Penalty policy: **Any offense in an exam will automatically result in a failing grade (E) for the course.**
 Once you have read this syllabus to completion please use *confidence interval* as the answer to the question in the first homework.